 Q. Why do applicants come to HBS over your closest competitors?

-Despite the many answers we hear, it really comes down to four things.
-Harvard Business School is one of the world’s most well-known and respected MBA programs.
-That’s because we bring together a community of supportive individuals in dynamic, immersive learning environments with global perspectives and experiences to inspire true impact and effect lasting change.
+Harvard Business School brings together a community of supportive individuals in dynamic, immersive learning environments with global perspectives and experiences to inspire true impact and effect lasting change.

-But what was most important in my experience as a member of the MBA Class of 2013, was learning in the case method and the field method, which help students sharpen business instincts and develop as thoughtful leaders.
-HBS pays a great deal of attention to teaching, and that makes for an unparalleled learning experience.
+Learning in the case method and the field method helps students sharpen business instincts and develop as thoughtful leaders.
+HBS pays a great deal of attention to good teaching, and that makes for an unparalleled learning experience.

 Q. Given the fact that you were an HBS MBA, how does your experience as an applicant shape your role as managing director of admissions?